 Lot ended up settling there, but it doesn’t sound like things in his life were ever really settled.
 Scripture tells us Sodom was a wicked place.
 (Abram could only hope Lot kept truth at the center of his life.)
 There was much political strife, battles among the kings of Sodom and Gomorrah, the economy was suffering, and at one point, Lot was even taken captive.
 Abraham (he was much older and his name had been changed by then) ended up having to rescue Lot.
 Whether his wife was with him through it all or not, Lots life was full of challenge and change.

 I hope these two examples have served you well.
-The whole foundation of Torah comes down to this: Seek Me and Live!
-We are to seek out the Most High through constant study of his Torah.
-This is the way we understand his will and pray to him to help us fulfill it.
+Seek Me and Live!
+We are to seek out the Most High through constant study of HIS truth.
+This is the way we understand HIS will in our lives and we pray to HIM that we may fulfill it.
 When we read and study, we are to take each lesson to heart and apply it in our own lives.
 HaMashiach is our guide.
-He shows us how to walk the path, but we must be willing to follow and keep our eyes on him.
+He shows us how to walk the path, but we must be willing to follow.

 Yes, there will be tears . . . but your tears . . . will be turned into tears . . . of joy.